chopfitzroy/hiccup/README.md

 All classes **excluding globals** should be typecast to a certain element like `div.alert` why is this?
 When we write CSS we assume certain properties about the element we are going to apply the class to.
 This means despite how css is usually written there is an intended structure for the classes we write.
 To strictly enforce this we require all classes be element typecast to force the correct semantics.

+As an added bonus this also speeds up the browsers CSS selector engine.

 **Children**:

 ```scss